supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 Enable SSPR for the group.

-1. Browse back to the Azure Active Directory page.
+1. Browse back to the Microsoft Entra ID page.

 2. Under **Manage**, select **Password reset**.